-- Sections 449-462 of the Education Act 1996 sets out the law on charging for school activities in schools maintained by local authorities in England. - Academies are also required through their funding agreement to comply with the law on charging for school activities. - There are also charging regulations for music tuition during the school day.
+- Sections 449-462 of the Education Act 1996 sets out the law on charging for school activities in schools maintained by local authorities in England. - Academies (including free schools, studio schools and UTCs) are required through their funding agreement to comply with the law on charging for school activities. - There are also charging regulations for music tuition during the school day.
 (The Charges for Music Tuition (England) Regulations 2007) which came into force from 1 September 2007.
-Appendix B indicates specific guidance on these charging regulations.
+Specific guidance on these charging regulations are provided at Appendix C.